adamrossnelson/SvSpcHndlr/README.md

 ## Extended Usage

 Gathers input from the user.
 Prompts  user to specify a log file location.
 Input from user establishes a naming convention.
-From that convention `sshnd` creates three global variables that can be used to save files matching that naming convention. `dtagbl` will contain path and filename for a `.dta` file. `loggbl` will contain a path and filename for a `.log` file. `wkdgbl` will contain a path that may serve as a working directory.
+From that convention `sshnd` creates three global variables that can be used to save files matching that naming convention. `dtagbl` will contain path and filename for a `.dta` file. `loggbl` will contain a path and filename for a `.log` file. `wkdgbl` will contain a path that may serve as a workspace directory to be used for storage of temporary files.

 After creating the `dtagbl` `loggbl` and `wkdgbl`, `sshnd` changes the working directory to the path stored in `wkdgble`.